pagopa/rtd-ms-transaction-filter/README.md

   >batchConfiguration.TransactionFilterBatch.transactionFilter.outputDirectoryPath = file:/C:/Development/output

+- Define a folder for the output files

+- Configure the pointing to the directory where records that are either filtered, or that had an error, are stored, through the property _batchConfiguration.TransactionFilterBatch.transactionFilter.transactionLogsPath_, or through the environment variable _ACQ_BATCH_OUTPUT_PATH_

+  __Note:__  In the case of configuration on file, the path must be preceded by the prefix _file:/_. for example:

+  >batchConfiguration.TransactionFilterBatch.transactionFilter.transactionLogsPath = file:/C:/Development/errorLogs

 - Configure the hashing application for the pan list, through the _batchConfiguration.TransactionFilterBatch.panList.applyHashing_ property, or through the environment variable _ACQ_BATCH_PAN_LIST_APPLY_HASHING_